technicalagilecoach/SudokuSolver/Notes.md

 ## Bugs

 ## To Do
+- find a name for the project
+- decide on a license before publishing on GitHub
 - polish the code to make the GitHub-repo public
 - remove data from git retrospectively, e.g. puzzle files, this notes, ...
-- clean up code for calling the solver SolverWrapper.cs
+- clean up code for calling the solver in SolverWrapper.cs
-- clean up code for reading in sets of puzzles in Input.cs -> relatively clean
 - clean up code for printing solutions in Output.cs -> currently not used
 - clean up/refactor
   - BoxLineReduction